mozilla/pkipolicy/rootstore/policy.md

 Point-in-time audit statements may be used to confirm that all of the problems that an auditor previously identified in a qualified audit statement have been corrected.
-However, a point-in-time assessment does not replace the period-of-time assessment.
+However, a point-in-time audit does not replace the period-of-time assessment.

 Audit reports which are being supplied to maintain a certificate within the